Deep Dive

 Scale up gradually Start small, monitor results, then increase volume as you validate data quality.

-Final Thoughts: Focus on What Matters
+Final Thoughts: Focus on What Actually Matters

 "The best code is code you don't have to write.
 The best infrastructure is infrastructure you don't have to maintain.
 Focus engineering resources on what makes your product unique, and leverage specialized tools for commodity infrastructure."